Shop Smoking Wood Chunks

-- To maximize the flavor infusion, use ultra kiln dried smoking chunks: Wood chunks from Cutting Edge Wood are a perfect choice, since we dry our wood by conditioning it for 48 hours, which is 12 times longer than the USDA requires.
+- To maximize the flavor infusion, use ultra kiln dried smoking chunks: Wood chunks from Cutting Edge Wood are a perfect choice, since we dry our wood by firewood for sale, which is 12 times longer than the USDA requires.

 - Have enough charcoal ready: Although the amount of coals necessary depends on your cooking method, the charcoal brand, and your equipment, try to have a minimum of 10 pounds of charcoal ready for a day of cooking.

 Although the dry wood vs. wet wood debate has been raging for a long time, the quick answer is no. Here are the reasons why.

 - Wood doesn’t absorb much water: Studies have shown that, even after soaking for hours, wood chunks absorb very small amounts of water.
 Taking cross-sections of a variety of hardwood species revealed the penetration of water is minimal past the surface.
 After all, why do you think wooden ships have been crossing the oceans for centuries?

 - They don’t produce as much smoke as you think: Despite appearances, soaked wood doesn’t start smoking right away.
 The “smoke” you’re seeing is water that is evaporating and becoming steam.
 The wood will not be able to impart its smoky flavor to your food until the moisture has evaporated completely.

 - Wet wood does not mean a longer smoke: As the above point just proved, soaked wood will not smoke for longer.
 Steaming does not equal smoking.